 Backyard Composting Classes will teach you how to successfully compost manures, yard wastes, and food wastes, remedy a pile that's too hot, too slow, or too stinky, and produce a matured, high-quality, horticultural product.

-Certified Master Composting Classes are 2-day courses that will teach you how to blend a wider variety of feedstocks for proper C:N rations, trouble-shoot piles for moisture, temperature, aeration & odor, manage worm bins, process larger volumes of compost with static & thermal pile methods, and test for maturation (is it done yet?).
+Certified Master Composting Classes are 2-day courses that will teach you how to blend and compost a wider variety of feedstocks for proper C:N rations, trouble-shoot piles for moisture, temperature, aeration & odor, manage larger-scale vermiculture operations, and process larger volumes of compost with static & thermal pile methods.

 Alaska Metal Corporation